ze-e/youtube_spfy/README.md

 Simply create an account, navigate to the dashboard and select "Create App."
 The client_id will be immediately available.
 To receive the client_secret, click "show client secret."
 To create a redirect_uri (https://localhost:8080 is fine), go to the app you created, and click on "edit settings," enter the redirect uri under "redirect uri," click "add," then click "save"

 USING YOUTUBE_SPFY

+To use youtube_spfy you must have spotify account to upload to, and the url of a youtube playlist.
+Simply enter youtube_spfy.py + the url + a name for the spotify playlist (optional) into the command line and hit enter!

+You can also add the tracks from a youtube playlist into an existing spotify playlist by entering youtube_spfy.py + the url + the name or id of the spotify playlist

 		1. create a new playlist from youtube URL: youtube_spfy.py [url]